-- 1. Public Works continues to lead and coordinate efforts to establish a sustainable regional water supply through integrated water management as demonstrated by the following accomplishments:: - Developing the Los Angeles County Water Plan (County Water Plan); integrating and building upon existing local and regional planning efforts to establish and articulate a shared, inclusive, regional path forward to sustainably achieve safe, clean, and reliable water resources for Los Angeles County.
-Release of the draft for public comment is anticipated by late 2021. - Chairing the Steering Committee for the development of the Las Virgenes Municipal Water District (LVMWD) White Paper, which evaluates the use of existing wastewater and stormwater infrastructure to create new regional water supplies.
-The Los Angeles County Flood Control District (LACFCD) is providing co-funding, and participating in technical review for the White Paper, which is on schedule for completion in early 2021. - Partnering with UCLA to conduct a study which will further evaluate the impact of climate change on LACFCD infrastructure.
-The Board of Supervisors (Board) authorized this 2-year partnership in May 2020 and work is under way. - Implementing the agreement with the City of Los Angeles Department of Water and Power approved by the Board on June 20, 2020 to recharge up to 3,500 acre-feet of recycled water annually at Hansen Spreading Grounds. - Design and implement a community engagement strategy that integrates education and outreach on water management practices, ongoing challenges, and future solutions. - In summer 2019, the LACFCD implemented an outreach campaign centered on litter reduction in the Ballona Creek Watershed.
+- 1. Public Works continues to lead and coordinate efforts to establish a sustainable regional water supply through integrated water management as demonstrated by the following accomplishments: - Developing the Los Angeles County Water Plan (County Water Plan); integrating and building upon existing local and regional planning efforts to establish and articulate a shared, inclusive, regional path forward to sustainably achieve safe, clean, and reliable water resources for Los Angeles County.
+Release of the draft for public comment is anticipated by late-2021. - Chairing the Steering Committee for the development of the Las Virgenes Municipal Water District (LVMWD) White Paper, which evaluates the use of existing wastewater and stormwater infrastructure to create new regional water supplies.
+The Los Angeles County Flood Control District (LACFCD) is providing co-funding, and participating in technical review for the White Paper, which is on schedule for completion in spring 2021. - Partnering with UCLA to conduct a study which will further evaluate the impact of climate change on LACFCD infrastructure.
+Work began on this 2-year partnership in May 2020 and work is on schedule for completion in spring 2022.
+UCLA is testing different climate models to determine which ones are the most applicable. - Implementing the agreement with the City of Los Angeles Department of Water and Power approved by the Board on June 20, 2020 to recharge up to 3,500 acre-feet of recycled water annually at Hansen Spreading Grounds. - 2.
+Design and implement a community engagement strategy that integrates education and outreach on water management practices, ongoing challenges, and future solutions. - In summer 2019, the LACFCD implemented an outreach campaign centered on litter reduction in the Ballona Creek Watershed.
 Due to COVID-19, the next phase of the Countywide implementation campaign, which was originally planned for summer 2020, was placed on hold.
-In the meanwhile, LACFCD has taken its education efforts online through the Water for LA website (www.WaterforLA.com/water/quality) and social media and will resume more efforts in 2021. - Public Works continues to meet and work collaboratively with non-governmental organizations, such as OurWaterLA, a coalition of environmental groups which includes, among others, LA Waterkeeper, Natural Resources Defense Council, Heal the Bay, Nature for All, and TreePeople, to discuss and identify stormwater project objectives, ideas, and priorities.
-Recent topics under discussion included implementing complete green street projects by incorporating nature-based solutions such as infiltration galleries and dry-wells, bioswales, and drought-tolerant landscaping with road, pedestrian, and mobility projects.
-The next virtual meeting is scheduled for February 2021 to provide an update on stormwater capture projects and solicit input on improving our community engagement efforts. - In an effort to engage local communities with the progress of stormwater projects, Public Works hosted a series of virtual community meetings to share project progress with local communities.
+In the meanwhile, LACFCD has taken its education efforts online through the Water for LA website (www.WaterforLA.com/water/quality) and social media.
+Starting in January 2021, the outreach campaign was expanded Countywide with plans to develop pollutant-related messaging. - Public Works continues to meet and work collaboratively with non-governmental organizations, such as OurWaterLA, a coalition of environmental groups which includes, among others, LA Waterkeeper, Natural Resources Defense Council, Heal the Bay, Nature for All, and TreePeople, to discuss and identify stormwater project objectives, ideas, and priorities.
+Recent topics under discussion included implementing complete green street projects by incorporating nature-based solutions such as infiltration galleries and dry-wells, bioswales, and drought-tolerant landscaping with road, pedestrian, and mobility projects. - In an effort to engage local communities with the progress of stormwater projects, Public Works hosted a series of virtual community meetings in March 2021 to share updated progress on the Mt.
+Lowe and Viewridge projects with local communities.
 Local residents were able to provide their comments and concerns as part of our ongoing dialogue to ensure delivery of the best product for our communities while meeting our project objectives. - 3.
 Public Works continues to lead the Safe, Clean Water (SCW) Program implementation.
 The SCW Program provides local, dedicated funding to increase water supply, improve water quality, enhance communities, and protect public health in Los Angeles County.
-Accomplishments include: - On October 13, 2020, the Board of Supervisors approved all nine Watershed Area Stormwater Investment Plans (SIPs) for Fiscal Year 2020-21.
-In the SIPs, 41 multi-benefit capital improvement projects, 16 concepts for feasibility studies, and 4 scientific studies were recommended to receive funding \$98M budgeted in Year 1 and a project total of \$380 million over the first 5-year period.
-The suite of 41 multi-benefit capital improvement projects will help meet SCW programmatic goals by capturing or reducing stormwater or urban runoff pollution.
-Investments for FY2020-25 are approximately \$260 million and include \$320 million benefitting disadvantaged communities while also leveraging nearly \$340 million in other funding.
-All 45 Regional Program funding recipients (i.e. Project Developers) were sent their Transfer Agreements for execution to receive budgeted funding from the approved SIPs.
+Accomplishments include: - Ongoing Year 2 regional governance committee meetings to develop Fiscal Year 2021-22 Stormwater Investment Plans (SIPs). - Release and development of various new tools, including the SCW Program benefits map, dashboard and reporting modules, and the strategic communications plan which will include a website refresh. - Ongoing facilitation and execution of the 86 Municipal Program and 45 FY 20-21 Regional Program fund